oresttokovenko/resume-workflow/README.md

-# Resume Workflow Tool
+# Resume Workflow CLI

-The Resume Workflow tool automates the creation of customized resume directories and files for specific job applications, and gracefully handles existing directories.
+The Resume Workflow CLI automates the creation of customized resume directories and files for specific job applications, and gracefully handles existing directories.
 At a minimum, this tool creates a `job_description.txt` file within the generated directories, but has the capacity for much more.
 The `_template` folder can be used to include additional template files, and it can either be empty or contain files to be copied over during the resume generation process.

 ## For Use